 Birmingham, UK , 09 September 2019 - 13 September 2019

-The University of Birmingham, in association with the International Road Federation Geneva is pleased to offer this hands-on training course in the area of rural roads.
+The University of Birmingham, in association with the International Road Federation Geneva and UK Aid is pleased to offer this hands-on training course in the area of rural roads.

 The course is a 5-day, intensive and practical residential programme delivered by experts of international repute.
 It is aimed at road sector professionals, road engineers, field engineers, planners, road maintenance managers who want to be exposed to cutting-edge established methodologies in rural transport for development.

 By the end of the course, the participants are expected to have acquired an understanding of the following key items:

 - Pro-poor transport appraisal including methods for capturing non-monetary benefits

 - Rural Road design and construction

 The course will include laboratory sessions to better understand simple tests which can be used in the field to determine soil properties required for appropriate design and maintenance.

 - road engineers